 Six years later, Governor-elect Friend Richardson, along with his wife and son, spent Christmas Day at Burke’s sanitarium.

-“Dr. and Mrs. … Burke are old-time friends of the governor and his wife and they came to Burke in response to an urgent invitation to enjoy Christmas dinner with them,” reported the Press Democrat, Dec.
+“The Burkes are old-time friends of the governor and his wife, who came (following an) invitation to enjoy Christmas dinner with them,” reported the Press Democrat, Dec.
 26, 1922.